Community demands action after video leaks of now Hammond police chief punching handcuffed suspect

 Bergeron and Hammond Mayor Pete Panepinto were both in attendance Monday night, but have refused multiple interviews with WBRZ.

-Panepinto did speak about the video during the meeting, saying, "When this came up, he {the current police chief, James Stewart} immediately looked into it.
+Panepinto did speak about the video during the meeting, saying, "When this came up, he (the police chief in 2017, James Stewart) immediately looked into it.
 The attorney directed them to bring it up to the FBI.
 They investigated.
 They came back with nothing."

 More News